Did You Know There's a Connection Between Gluten and Fibromyalgia?

 Their study suggests that inflammatory processes associated with gluten in the intestinal tract may contribute to the onset or increased sensitivity of the central nervous system.
-As a result, this is considered to be the primarily responsible for the development of fibromyalgia.
+As a result, this is considered to be the main culprit behind the development of fibromyalgia.

 Gluten is a protein that’s found in wheat, rye, barley, and other grains.
 Therefore, its relationship with inflammation has been studied frequently.
 People who are sensitive to it often have an inflammatory response.

 The relationship between fibromyalgia and gluten comes from inflammation in the cells of the body.
 This affects the joints, muscles, and other tissues.

 Many people are not even aware that they’re gluten intolerant.
 As a result, this can greatly increase the complications of the condition.
 That’s why experts are recommending that they eliminate these foods from the diet as a complement to regular treatment of this syndrome.

 Do not forget to read: How to Make Gluten-Free Bread: Three Recipes

 In addition to eliminating all foods containing gluten from your diet, you can also consider other important measures to control your disease.
 Changing dietary habits and getting regular exercise are some of the keys to coping.